Civilian Drone Strike (Banksy)

 Civilian Drone Strike is a 2017 artwork by Banksy.
 The work depicts three General Atomics MQ-1 Predator drones flying above a child's drawing of a bombed house with a child and pet looking on at the destruction.
-The piece was donated to the Art the Arms Fair gallery and was exhibited to coincide with the 2017 DSEI arms fair.
+The piece was donated to the Art the Arms Fair exhibition, which was held to coincide with the 2017 DSEI arms fair.
+The exhibition was organised by activists including the peace campaigner Sam Walton (peace activist), who said the work was a critique of the military-industrial complex.
 The work sold for £205,000.
 Proceeds from the sale have been donated to Campaign Against Arms Trade and Reprieve.